How to Travel with Marijuana and Avoid Trouble

 Assessing the Risk

 At the federal level, cannabis possession is a misdemeanor punishable by a $1,000 fine and a maximum of one year in jail (for a first offense).
-Many states, like Ohio, follow a similar model, but the laws can vary tremendously from one state to the next.
+Many states, like Ohio, follow a similar model, but the marijuana policy laws vary tremendously from one state to the next.

 Places like New York will subject you to no more than a small fine for possession (similar to a traffic citation), while places like Oklahoma will impose up to one year in jail and a $10,000 fine for a first offense — even if you only have trace amounts of the drug.
 By understanding the penalties in your state, you can make an informed decision as to whether traveling with marijuana is worth the potential risk.